-For example, local counterparty XYZ has had an average month-end gross notional amount under all outstanding derivatives of \$75 000 000 000 for the months of March, April and May of 2021.
-Counterparty XYZ has also had, combined with each of its affiliated entities that are local counterparties, a month-end gross notional amount for all derivatives of \$525 000 000 000 at the end of November 2020.
-Considering that the aggregated month-end gross notional amount outstanding of \$525 000 000 000 000 exceeds the \$500 000 000 000 threshold and that it occurred during the previous 12 months, and that the average month-end gross notional amount of the \$75 000 000 000 for March, April and May exceeds the \$1 000 000 000 threshold, counterparty XYZ will need to comply with the Instrument.
-As such, a local counterparty that does not exceed, on its own, the \$1 000 000 000 threshold is not required to clear even if the aggregated monthend gross notional amount outstanding with all of its affiliated entities exceeds the \$500 000 000 000 threshold.
+For example, local counterparty XYZ had an average month-end gross notional amount under all outstanding derivatives of \$75 000 000 000 for the months of March, April and May of 2022.
+Counterparty XYZ also had, combined with each of its affiliated entities that are local counterparties, a month-end gross notional amount for all derivatives of \$525 000 000 000 at the end of November 2021.
+Considering that (i) the aggregated monthend gross notional amount outstanding of \$525 000 000 000 exceeds the \$500 000 000 000 threshold, (ii) it occurred during the previous 12 months, and (iii) the average month-end gross notional amount of \$75 000 000 000 for March, April and May of 2022 exceeds the \$1 000 000 000 threshold, counterparty XYZ will need to comply with the Instrument in respect of mandatory clearable derivatives entered into during the reference period starting September 1, 2022.
+Conversely, if local counterparty XYZ does not exceed, on its own, the \$1 000 000 000 threshold, it is not subject to clearance even if the aggregated monthend gross notional amount outstanding with all of its affiliated entities exceeds the \$500 000 000 threshold.

-Furthermore, in the example, a local counterparty that was subject to mandatory clearing from September 1, 2022 until August 31, 2023, and that no longer exceeds the \$1 000 000 000 threshold for the months of March, April and May of 2023, will no longer be required to comply with section 3 for the next reference period starting September 1, 2023.
+Furthermore, in the example, even if local counterparty XYZ is subject to mandatory clearing from September 1, 2022 until August 31, 2023, but no longer exceeds the

+\$1 000 000 threshold for the months of March, April and May of 2023, it will no longer be required to comply with section 3 for the next reference period starting September 1, 2023.
 However, the local counterparty will have to evaluate its application every year.
-Consequently, if a local counterparty exceeds the \$1 000 000 000 threshold again in a future year, it will become subject to the requirements of the Instrument until the following year.
+Consequently, if local counterparty XYZ exceeds the \$1 000 000 000 threshold again in a future year, it will become subject to the requirements of the Instrument until the following year.

-The calculation of the gross notional amount outstanding under paragraphs (b) and (c) excludes derivatives with affiliated entities whose financial statements are prepared on a consolidated basis, which would be exempted under section 7 if they were mandatory clearable derivatives.
+The calculation of the gross notional amount outstanding under paragraphs (b) and (c) excludes derivatives with affiliated entities, which would be exempted under section 7 if they were mandatory clearable derivatives.